Harmonic Clinical Trial

 Dosing Period

 If you are eligible to participate, you will be assigned to receive either LP-300 with carboplatin and pemetrexed chemotherapy or carboplatin and pemetrexed chemotherapy alone.
-The drugs will be given on Day 1 of a 21-day cycle for a total of 4-6 cycles.
-After you are finished with the 4-6 cycles, you will have the option to continue pemetrexed maintenance chemotherapy until your cancer progresses, you experience unacceptable side effects, or you and/or your physician decide that you should discontinue it.
+The drugs will be given on Day 1 of a 21-day cycle (A period of treatment followed by a period of rest (no treatment) that is repeated on a regular schedule) for a total of 6 cycles.
+After you are finished with the 6 cycles, you will have the option to continue pemetrexed maintenance chemotherapy until your cancer progresses, you experience unacceptable side effects, or you and/or your physician decide that you should discontinue it.

 Follow-up Period

-Once you stop taking the investigational new drug, you will complete a site visit 14 days after the last dose to see how you are doing.
+Once you stop taking the investigational new drug, you will return to your healthcare provider 14 days after the last dose to see how you are doing.
 You will then have follow-up visits every 9 weeks for the first year and every 3 months thereafter.
-During these follow-up visits, the research team will see if your cancer has progressed and update any changes to your medical history.
+During these follow-up visits, the research team will monitor your cancer and update any changes to your medical history.

 Frequently Asked Questions